Cold ANIMATE WEAPON Summoner | League-Start & Leveling Guide

 on Feb 28, 2020, 3:35:36 PM

 As a general rule when picking between rares, Armor is the best defensive stat as it’s the only one scaled by the passive tree.
-Energy Shield is mildly useful, and Evasion is worthless.
+Energy Shield is useful, and Evasion is worthless.

-As for what to look at in specific item slots, read on!
+For what to look at in specific item slots, read on!

 Build-defining item here!
 Triad Grip to convert minion damage to elemental.
 It's a frequent drop and can be found easily even in SSF.

-For a cold conversion, here's a 90 second guide: how to get 4 green sockets into Triad Grip.
+90 second guide: how to get 4 green sockets into Triad Grip.

 Clear Speed: Saqawal's Nest.
 Aspect of the Avian is powerful buff to damage and move speed.
 May require you to shift around your auras/passive tree a bit to accommodate.
 Look for a good roll on “reduced mana reserved” on this item if you get it.
 Defensively weak.

-The best-in-slot is likely a rare, Elder-influenced Bone Helmet with minion damage, minion life, added gem levels, etc. in addition to life and resistances.
+The ultimate best-in-slot is likely a rare, Elder-influenced Bone Helmet with minion damage, minion life, added gem levels, etc. in addition to life and resistances.
 This will be expensive.

 You can obtain an elder-influenced Bone Helmet with the Nook's Crown card (ilvl 100, only from Catarina in Mastermind’s Lair) or the Dark Dreams divination card from exile Minara Anemina.
 These can be gotten through trade or Stacked Deck cards, likely not realistic to drop them for SSF.